Gastric Sleeve and Dehydration: Knowing the Risks

-Dr. Fernando Garcia is a leading weight loss surgery expert based in Tijuana, performing highly effective procedures that help people lose weight and achieve a healthier overall lifestyle.
+Our leading weight loss surgery experts based in Tijuana perform highly effective procedures that help people lose weight and achieve a healthier overall lifestyle.
 This includes gastric sleeve surgery (sleeve gastrectomy), an effecitve option for surgical weight loss.

 Part of undergoing bariatric surgery is knowing the potential risks involved.
 With that in mind, let's consider the issue of dehydration and how that plays a part in a gastric sleeve procedure.

 Is dehydration a potential risk after gastric sleeve surgery?